hyperledger/firefly-fir/text/0012-namespace-isolation.md

 * identity verification
 * identity update

-For gateway namespaces, the APIs which create these definitions will become an immediate local database insert, instead of performing a broadcast.
+For non-multi-party namespaces, the APIs which create these definitions will become an immediate local database insert, instead of performing a broadcast.
 Additional caveats:
 * identities in this mode will not undergo any claim/verification process, but will be created and stored locally
-* datatypes and groups will not be supported, as they are only useful in the context of messaging (which is disabled in gateway namespaces)
+* datatypes and groups will not be supported, as they are only useful in the context of messaging (which is disabled in non-multi-party namespaces)

 ## Namespace Manager